linusjf/RIAY/May.md

 In this mosaic and meditation alike, two truths emerge: Christ’s revelation divides hearts even as it unites them to Himself, and grace alone bends the knee in true worship.
 The prayers are not incantations but open hands—waiting to receive what Mary already grasped.

-_Key traits of Lewis’s style applied:_

-- **Concision with depth**: Each paragraph distills theology into imagery.
-- **Analogical language**: "Fracture like light through glass," "polishes the soul’s mirror."
-- **Direct address**: "To seek Christ as Mary did..." mirrors Lewis’s sermonic tone.
-- **Contrast**: Human skepticism vs. Mary’s faith echoes Lewis’s _The Great Divorce_.
-- **Rhythmic closure**: The ending mirrors Lewis’s habit of resolving meditations with a clarifying truth.

 ## May 14,2025

 ### Shadow of the Cross